Omicron's New Year's cocktail: Sorrow, fear, hope for 2022

 In the United States, officials took a mixed approach to the year-end revelry: nixing the audience at a countdown concert in Los Angeles, scaling it back in New York yet going full speed ahead in Las Vegas, where 300,000 people were expected for a fireworks show on the strip.

+President Joe Biden noted the losses and uncertainty caused by the pandemic but said: “We’re persevering.
+We’re recovering.”

+“Back to work.
+Back to school.
+Back to joy,” Biden said in a video posted on Twitter.
+“That’s how we made it through this year.
+And how we’ll embrace the next.
+Together.”

-In New York, officials planned to allow just 15,000 people — vaccinated and masked — inside the perimeter around Times Square, a sliver of the 1 million people that typically squeeze into midtown to watch the famed ball drop.
+In New York, officials planned to allow just 15,000 people — vaccinated and masked — inside the perimeter around Times Square, a sliver of the 1 million that typically squeeze in to watch the famed ball drop.
 Outgoing Mayor Bill de Blasio, defending the event, said people need to see that New York is open for business.

-Yet by Thursday, rapper LL Cool J had dropped out of the New York telecast after a positive COVID-19 test, “The Music Man” was shuttered on Broadway after lead actor Hugh Jackman tested positive, and restaurant owners battered by staffing shortages and omicron cancelations throughout the holiday season struggled to stay open.
+Yet by Thursday, rapper LL Cool J had dropped out of the New York telecast after a positive COVID-19 test and restaurant owners battered by staffing shortages and omicron cancelations throughout the holiday season struggled to stay open.

-“I’m really scared for our industry,” said restaurateur David Rabin, a partner in the Temple Bar, Skylark and other city venues who watched reservations and party bookings disappear this month.
+“I’m really scared for our industry,” said New York restaurateur David Rabin, who watched reservations and party bookings disappear this month.
 “No one made any money in December.
 The fact they may have a good night tonight, it has no impact.”

-Airlines were also struggling as the year came to a close, canceling thousands of flights after the virus struck flight crews and other personnel.
-Bad weather was also to blame at times.
+Airlines also struggled as the year came to a close, canceling thousands of flights after the virus struck flight crews and other personnel and amid bad weather.

 The pandemic game-changer of 2021 — vaccinations — continued apace.
 Pakistan said it had fully vaccinated 70 million of its 220 million people this year and Britain said it met its goal of offering a vaccine booster shot to all adults by Friday.